 “This grant is exciting and builds off a long-term County commitment to the Rockwood neighborhood,” said Commissioner Lori Stegmann, who grew up in Rockwood and represents much of East County.
 “Investing in East County has been my priority, and this grant adds to our dedication to improve libraries, health clinics and other services for our neighbors.”

 The grant was one of six projects in Oregon that EPA announced on Oct.
-25 totalling $3,857,209.
+25 totaling $3,857,209.
 The grants are available through EPA’s Environmental Justice Collaborative Problem Solving Cooperative Agreement and Environmental Justice Government-to-Government programs.
 This is the largest investment ever announced under these longstanding EPA programs.

 “Across the Pacific Northwest our communities can see and feel the impacts of legacy pollution and climate change in their day-to-day lives,” said EPA Region 10 Administrator Casey Sixkiller.
 “These funds are an opportunity for historically underserved areas to advance community driven solutions that improve public health and the environment.”